 The variables that determine the capability to infect in a closed room with or without ventilation has been known for many years.
 Many simulations and mathematical models explain the influence of the different variables [13, 21, 22].
-These studies emphasize the importance of the room size, the ventilation rate, the number of infected people, the time inside the room, and other variables.
+These studies emphasize the importance of the room size, the ventilation rate, the number of infected people, the time spent inside the room, and other variables.
 In a closed room, the airborne viruses will increase with time and faster if the number of infected people increases (in an epidemic for instance).
-The ventilation rate is important but more important is the load that each patient contributes.
-At some point, even if usually the virus cannot infect because of the low load in the air, eventually the threshold will be reached if the time of permanence is long (critical for health staff), the number of infected people is high and the ventilation is deficient.
+The ventilation rate is important but more important is the virus load that each patient contributes.
+At some point, even if usually the virus cannot infect because of the low load in the air, eventually the threshold will be reached if the time of permanence is long (critical for health staff), the number of infected people is high, and the ventilation is deficient.
 Something similar may occur even outside hospitals if a place is crowded and does not have enough ventilation.
-This reflects what happed in Wuhan, were viruses were detected in ICUs, the patient´s bathroom, and outside, in a very crowded store and an area near a hospital entrance [15].
+This reflects what happed in Wuhan, where viruses were detected in ICUs, in the patient´s toilets, and outside, in a very crowded store, and an area near a hospital entrance [15].
 Also, it should be considered that in environments with high viral load, the lungs could be colonized in multiple points with a high load, making the innate immunity useless, and perhaps determining a very strong and irreversible infection [23, 24].
 In this sense, the medical staff are at a big risk and should wear always complete protection.

-The concentration of viruses in the air will depend very strongly on the ventilation rate of a room.
-This is a very important variable for the ICUs, or for rooms crowed of infected people.
+The concentration of viruses in the air will strongly depend on the ventilation rate of a room.
+This is a very important variable for the ICUs, or rooms crowded with infected people.
 How many hospitals have ICUs with negative pressure and with enough air changes per hour?
 The ventilation rate is critical!
-In a room with many patients, even if the patients produce few contaminated droplets to infect, as soon as the room crows, the concentration will be higher and higher.
-If the time of exposure is enough, the health personnel may be infected.
-However, if the room air is renewed rapidly enough, [25]the threshold value will never be reached.
+In a room with many patients, even if the patients produce few contaminated droplets to infect, as soon as the room gets crowed, the concentration will increase with time.
+If the time of exposure is long enough, the health personnel may be infected.
+However, if the room air is renewed rapidly enough, even with natural ventilation [25], the threshold value will never be reached.
 Of course, the use of full protection is mandatory in cases in which the disease can produce aerosolized viruses.
 This is probably the reason why so many doctors were infected with COV-2 in Italy and Spain.
-The warning from WHO was late and ambiguous.
+The warning from the WHO was late and ambiguous.
 Until we have enough evidence, we should protect the health personnel assuming that the virus is highly aerosolized and infective in ICUs or places with many potentially infected people.
 Again, the burden of proof should be inverted here.

 The intestinal pathway